How to Enjoy the Holidays With Hearing Loss

 Gold bauble with a graphic of a person hugging their reflection in the mirror.
 A speech bubble reads, “You’re amazing.”

 Try to make sure your expectations are reasonable.
 Even though you may not hear everything that people around you are saying, you can still take part in conversations when you feel comfortable.
-Remember, that even those without hearing loss will struggle to hear everything in gatherings.
+Remember that even those without hearing loss will struggle to hear everything in gatherings.
 Be kind to yourself.
 Make peace with the fact that you will not hear everything, and that is ok.
-Prioritize self-care, get plenty of rest, and listen to your body.
+Prioritise self-care and get plenty of rest to help recharge and manage listening fatigue.

 Happy holidays!